St Mary's Church, Astbury: History

 The origins of the church are unclear.
 The Domesday survey of 1086 records the presence of a priest at Astbury, but not a church.
 The discovery nearby of fragments of stone with apparent Saxon decoration, coffin lids, and the lower stages of a cross – all of which might date from before the Norman conquest – suggest that an earlier church may have been on the site.
 The earliest fabric in the present church is a round-arched doorway.
 Architectural historian Andor Gomme dates this from about the middle of the 12th century and states that at that time the church would have been a simple rectangular building, and mainly timber-framed.
 Gomme suggests further that in the middle of the 13th century the east end of the church would have been rebuilt in stone, with a chancel and sanctuary.
 Subsequently the rest of the body of the church was built, consisting of the nave and north and south aisles; the work was completed in the 14th century.
 The tower was built towards the end of the 13th century, not in the usual position at the west end of the church but to the north of the west bay of the north aisle, separated from it by a distance of 6 ft.
 During the 14th century the south porch, with its priest's room or treasury in the top storey, was added.
 It is not known whether the tower's spire was built in the 14th or the 15th century.

 Major rebuilding work took place in the later part of the 15th century.
 It is thought that it began with the south arcade, followed by the north arcade and the addition of a clerestory.
 The rebuilding was probably complete by about 1525, although the north aisle may not have been completely re-roofed until the early 17th century.
 The west porch was probably started in the 14th century, and the upper two storeys added in the following century.
 The nave roof was repaired in 1615.
-During the civil war, while nearby Biddulph Hall was under siege, Sir William Brereton's Roundheads stabled their horses in the church.
+During the English Civil War, while nearby Biddulph Hall was under siege, Sir William Brereton's Roundheads stabled their horses in the church.
 They damaged the medieval glass windows and removed some of the church furniture, including the organ.
 There have been few significant changes since that time.
 The church was restored during the 19th century by Anthony Salvin, and later, in about 1857, by George Gilbert Scott, who removed plaster from the walls and built a small gallery.
 During the Victorian era, the reredos and most of the stained glass were added.